Chicken Coop Spring Cleaning Checklist

-Spring is here, and that means time for spring cleaning your chicken coop!
+Spring is here, and that means time for Spring Cleaning your chicken coop!
 After the long winter, a chicken coop is in need of a good cleaning.
-Check out our Chicken Coop Spring Cleaning checklist.
+Check out our Chicken Coop Spring Cleaning Steps.

-- Grab a Shovel – shovel and scrape out any manure, and old wood chips/bedding.
-This is your big Spring cleaning, make sure to really take your time, and remove as much as you can.
-You want a fresh start before adding in your new wood chips.
 If you are having a hard time removing the manure, and you have the option, a hose is great when cleaning a chicken coop.
 Giving the coop a good spray down will remove any stubborn spots.
-I would suggest that if you are going to hose down your chicken coop, waiting for a warm, sunny day to do so.
+I would suggest waiting for a warm, sunny day if you are going to hose your coop out.

 - Mix equal parts vinegar, and water to make a great cleaner/disinfectant.

 - Use a flat-edged shovel or drywall knife to scrape the floor clean of stuck-on debris

 - Wear a dust mask to protect your lungs and eye protection if you have allergies

 - Wait until mid-afternoon or later to clean a coop so your hens’ laying is not interrupted.

 A muddy poultry run is a messy inconvenience, a safety issue, and a health risk for your flock.
 Read our tips for how to fix a muddy run!